Title IX

 Title IX defines sexual harassment and requires Harding to follow specific procedures when addressing allegations of sexual harassment.

-Harding University’s Title IX Misconduct Policy pdf.
+Harding University’s Title IX and Other Sexual Misconduct Policy pdf.

 Title IX requires the University to authorize at least one employee to coordinate its efforts to comply with Title IX.
 Harding has designated two Title IX coordinators: